-As both the owner and sole acupuncturist I have dedicated my energy in growing and evolving Palm Wellness into a space of serenity and empowerment.
+As both the owner and lead acupuncturist I have dedicated my energy in growing and evolving Palm Wellness into a space of serenity and empowerment.
 I enjoy treating a wide variety of patients from professional athletes, to hard working moms in need of a little TLC.
 My vision for natural healing and integration of the mind, body, and spirit are the foundations of Palm Wellness.

 In most cases, Jessica’s smiling face will greet you as you walk through the door.
 With a calm and friendly nature, she will help facilitate the smooth transition from checking in to making future appointments.
 Through quick communication or friendly conversation, she plays a fundamental role in ensuring you receive that individual attention Palm Wellness is known for.
-She is an acupuncture student at the East West College of Natural Medicine pursuing a master's degree in Oriental Medicine and Acupuncture, Jessica is completing her clinical internship here at Palm Wellness, graduating in the Spring of 2022.
+As an acupuncture student at the East West College of Natural Medicine pursuing a master's degree in Oriental Medicine and Acupuncture, Jessica is completing her clinical internship here at Palm Wellness, graduating in the Spring of 2022.